Last Updated on 17 January 2026 by Cycloscope

-Europe is supposed to be the safest continent in the world, only two European countries rank in the top 50 of the most dangerous countries in the world (according to the Global Peace Index), Ukraine (10th), and Russia (13th); while 7 of the top 10 safest countries are indeed in Europe.
+Europe is supposed to be the safest continent in the world; only two European countries rank among the top 50 most dangerous countries (according to the Global Peace Index): Ukraine (10th) and Russia (13th).
+While 7 of the top 10 safest countries are indeed in Europe.

-Still, for the average traveler, some countries in Europe have among the highest rates of petty crimes in the world.
+Still, for the average traveler, some European countries have among the highest rates of petty crime in the world.
 Pickpocketing and scams are quite common in places like Italy, Spain, and France.
-We all know that those kinds of crimes happen where a lot of tourists go.
+We all know that crimes like this happen in places where many tourists go.

-Easter Europe especially still suffers from a plethora of stereotypes of high crime rates and general unsafety.
-From our personal experience, people from every country I was in, mentioned their neighboring nations as dangerous.
+Eastern Europe, especially, still suffers from a plethora of stereotypes of high crime rates and general unsafety.
+From our personal experience, people in every country we visited mentioned their neighboring nations as dangerous.

-Serbians said I was crazy going to do free camping in Romania, so thought Romanians of Bulgaria, Bulgarians about Georgia, and so on.
+Serbians said I was crazy to go free camping in Romania, so I thought about the Romanians of Bulgaria, Bulgarians of Georgia, and so on.
 Well, that’s the sad fruit of ignorance and sometimes racism.
 Since all of these countries are generally safe for travelers.

 About this post